 We are a pharmaceutical company focused on the commercialization and development of therapeutics to improve cardiovascular, or CV, health and reduce CV risk.
 Our lead product, VASCEPA® (icosapent ethyl) was first approved by the United States Food and Drug Administration, or U.S. FDA, for use as an adjunct to diet to reduce triglyceride, or TG, levels in adult patients with severe (≥500 mg/dL) hypertriglyceridemia, or the MARINE indication.
-We launched VASCEPA in the United States, or U.S., in January 2013.
+We launched VASCEPA in the United States, or U.S., in January 2013 under the MARINE indication.
 On December 13, 2019 the U.S. FDA approved an indication and label expansion for VASCEPA based on the landmark results of our cardiovascular outcomes trial, REDUCE-IT®, or Reduction of Cardiovascular Events with EPA - Intervention Trial.
 VASCEPA is the first and only drug approved by the U.S. FDA as an adjunct to maximally tolerated statin therapy for reducing persistent cardiovascular risk in select high risk-patients, or the REDUCE-IT indication.
-On March 26, 2021, the European Commission, or EC, granted approval of the marketing authorization application in the EU for VAZKEPA, hereinafter along with the U.S. brand name VASCEPA, collectively referred to as VASCEPA, which is the first and only EC approved therapy to reduce cardiovascular risk statin-treated patients with elevated TG levels.
-On September 13, 2021, we launched VAZKEPA in Germany, representing our first European launch.
+On March 26, 2021, the European Commission, or EC, granted approval of the marketing authorization application in the EU for VAZKEPA®, hereinafter along with the U.S. brand name VASCEPA, collectively referred to as VASCEPA, which is the first and only EC approved therapy to reduce cardiovascular risk in high-risk statin-treated patients with elevated TG levels.
 On April 22, 2021, we announced that we received marketing authorization from the Medicines and Healthcare Products Regulatory Agency, or MHRA, for VAZKEPA in England, Wales and Scotland to reduce cardiovascular risk through MHRA's new 'reliance' route following the end of the Brexit transition period.
-On March 25, 2022, we received our first national reimbursement in a European country with official confirmation that the Swedish Dental and Pharmaceutical Benefits Agency, or TLV, approved VAZKEPA for national reimbursement in Sweden.

-VASCEPA is currently available by prescription in the U.S., Germany, Canada, Lebanon and the United Arab Emirates.
+VASCEPA is currently available by prescription in the U.S., Germany, Sweden, Canada, Lebanon and the United Arab Emirates.
 We are responsible for supplying VASCEPA to all markets in which the branded product is sold, either to and through our collaborations with third-party companies or by us.
 Subject to commercial launches in additional countries within Europe and Hong Kong and approval in China, we will be responsible for supplying products to those markets as well.
 We are not responsible for providing any generic company with drug product.
 Geographies outside the United States in which VASCEPA is sold and under regulatory review are not subject to the U.S. patent litigation and judgment described below.
 No similar litigation involving potential generic versions of VASCEPA is pending outside the United States.